The band 10cc was so named because the term represents the amount of semen in an average male ejaculation (or a little bit more). See Example( s )

 Band member Eric Stewart said essentially the same thing in a 1995 BBC interview:

+Mythology has it that the name 10cc came from the average male ejaculation being 9cc, and, of course, being big, butch, Mancunian guys, we’re gonna be, y’know, 1cc more than that.
 No, the name actually did come from Jonathan King.
 Um, he said he’d had a dream the night before he came up to Manchester to listen to Donna.
 And, he saw a hoarding over Wembley Stadium or Hammersmith Odeon or something like that and said, “10cc The Best Group in the World”.
 So

 “Well, [UK Records president Jonathan King] did give us our name,” guitarist Lol Creme admitted in a Manchester pub.
 “He claimed it came to him in a dream three times so it had to have some significance.”